 Fair value is the amount that would be received in the sale of an asset or would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of interest-bearing financial assets and liabilities is determined by discounting the contractual principal and interest payments at estimated current market interest rates for the instrument.
 Current market rates are determined by reference to current benchmark rates for similar term and current credit spreads for debt with similar terms and risks.
+For certain of the Trust's financial instruments the carrying value represents fair value due to the short term nature including, loan receivable, construction loans and credit facilities, and as such these items are not included in the table below.
 The fair values of the Trust's financial instruments were determined as follows: